-First Aid for Seizures What to Do If Someone Has A Non-Convulsive Seizure (staring blankly, confused, not responding, movements are purposeless)
+What to do if someone has a non-convulsive seizure (staring blankly, confused, not responding, movements are purposeless)

-1. Stay with the person.
+- Stay with the person.
 Let the seizure take its course.
-Speak calmly and explain to others what is happening.

-- 2. Move dangerous objects out of the way.

-- 3. DO NOT restrain the person.

-- 4. Gently guide the person away from danger or block access to hazards.

-5. After the seizure, talk reassuringly to the person.
+Speak calmly and explain to others what is happening. - 2.
+Move dangerous objects out of the way. - 3.
+DO NOT restrain the person. - 4.
+Gently guide the person away from danger or block access to hazards. - 5.
+After the seizure, talk reassuringly to the person.
 Stay with the person until complete awareness returns.

-What to Do If Someone Has A Convulsive Seizure (characterized by stiffening, falling, jerking)
+What to do of someone has a convulsive seizure (characterized by stiffening, falling, jerking)

 - 1. Stay calm.
 Let the seizure take its course. - 2.
-Time the seizure.

-3. Protect from injury.
+Time the seizure. - 3.
+Protect from injury.
 If necessary, ease the person to the floor.
 Move hard or sharp objects out of the way.
-Place something soft under the head.

-- 4. Loosen anything tight around the neck.
+Place something soft under the head. - 4.
+Loosen anything tight around the neck.
 Check for medical identification. - 5.
-DO NOT restrain the person. - 6.
-DO NOT put anything in the mouth.
-The person will not swallow his or her tongue.

-7. Gently roll the person onto his or her side as the convulsive seizure subsides to allow saliva or other fluids to drain away and keep the airway clear.

-8. After the seizure, talk to the person reassuringly.
+DO NOT restrain the person. - DO NOT put anything in the mouth.
+The person will not swallow his or her tongue. - 7.
+Gently roll the person onto their side as the convulsive seizure subsides to allow saliva or other fluids to drain away and keep the airway clear. - 8.
+After the seizure, talk to the person reassuringly.
 Do not leave until the person is re-oriented.
 The person may need to rest or sleep.